icoretech/pgbouncer-docker/README.md

 ## 📖 Overview

-The build system automates the process of pulling the latest code from the main branch of the PgBouncer project, packaging it into a Docker image, and publishing the image.
+The build system tracks official PgBouncer releases and builds images from upstream git tags (for example, `pgbouncer_1_24_1`).
+When a new release tag is available, a multi‑arch image is built and published to GHCR.
+Image tags mirror the PgBouncer version (for example, `1.24.1`).
+Supported architectures: `linux/amd64`, `linux/arm64`.

 ⚡️ We now have a [Helm chart available for deploying PgBouncer](https://github.com/icoretech/helm).